TYSONS CORNER CENTER

 *Hyatt Regency Tysons Corner Center - consisting of 18 stories and 300 rooms.

-Further Tysons Future plans call for retail, office and residential developments in the existing parking areas north and south of Macy's (Phases 2 and 4) and south of Nordstrom and east of Bloomingdale's (Phase 3).
-These projects could be completed by the year 2025.
+Further Tysons Future plans call for retail, office and residential developments in the existing parking areas north and south of Macy's and south of Nordstrom and east of Bloomingdale's.
+The shuttering of Lord & Taylor, on January 19, 2020, provided space for an expansion of the Plaza At Tysons Corner.
+The vacant store structure would be demolished.

 Sources: